Coronavirus: Current News on Weddings in the UK

 Can you have more wedding guests if you use a marquee?

 Installing a marquee does not mean that you can have more than the government-imposed limit for your wedding.
-However, it will extend the space available to be able to accommodate social distancing measures and mean that you can reach the upper limit of guest numbers for your wedding if your venue is too small to accommodate.
+However, it will extend the space available for socially distanced capacity and therefore will be able to accommodate social distancing measures.
+This could mean that you will be able to reach the upper limit of guest numbers for your wedding if your venue is too small to accommodate.

 Marquees give a lot more flexibility as they can be expanded to accommodate additional guests, as long as you have space.
 Remember to leave enough space for a larger catering tent to allow for social distancing for the caterers and waiters.
 You’ll need to establish who is responsible for ensuring the correct risk assessments are carried out and followed; if your marquee is part of a larger venue, the venue staff will probably take responsibility.
 Otherwise, it could be your caterers, your wedding planner, or you.
 It is important to establish that in advance, especially during a time that liability insurance is unlikely to settle claims if someone catches coronavirus as a result of the wrong measures being followed at your wedding.